sathwika1999/Ansible/README.md

 4. **Run the Script**:
    - Execute the cells in the notebook to authenticate, parse the markdown content, and create the Google Doc.

+## How to Run in Colab

+1. Open the `markdown_to_google_doc.ipynb` notebook in Google Colab.
+2. Upload the `credentials.json` file when prompted.
+3. Run all cells in the notebook.
+4. The script will create a Google Doc with the formatted meeting notes and print the document URL.